tim-fan1/lectern/README.md

 First ensure that a (reasonably) modern version of `node.js` is installed. `Lectern` requires v12+.
 A newer version of `node.js` can be installed using the `install_node.sh` script.

 ### Client
-- `cd` into the client directory
+- `cd` into the `client` directory
-- `npm install` the client's dependencies in that directory.
+- run `npm install` to install client's dependencies in that directory.
 This is only required once
-- `npm run build` the client's code.
+- run `npm run build` to compile the client codebase.
 This transpiles and optimises our frontend code
 - `npm run start` to start the client.

 ### Server
-- `cd` into the server directory
+- `cd` into the `server` directory
-- `npm install` the server's dependencies in that directory.
+- run `npm install` to install server's dependencies in that directory.
 This is only required once
-- `npm run build` the server's code.
+- run `npm run build` to compile the server's code.
 This also transpiles and optimises the backend code
 - `npm run start` to start the server.